Saturday, July 30, 2011

 The only good thing about this bronzer is that it applies evenly without any blotchiness, and if you have a heavy hand and go overboard, don't worry, it's very easy to blend out.
 (I use my Royal & Langnickel BC180 brush: review.)

 Note: The Inglot AMC #75 Bronzing Powder retails $18 for 9 grams.
 I got mine for $14.40 because I received 20% off from an Inglot store.
-Even though Too Faced Chocolate Soleil costs $28 for 10 grams and Mac's bronzers retails $21-$24 for 10 grams, it's much more worth it to invest in those brands because they last longer in the pan and their formula is not dusty, powdery or crumbly.
-I highly recommend checking them out because their quality is far superior to Inglot.
+Too Faced Chocolate Soleil costs $28 for 10 grams and Mac's bronzers retails $21-$24 for 10 grams.

 Have you tried any of Inglot's bronzers?